run-house/runhouse/README.md

 ## 🚨 Caution: This is an Unstable Alpha 🚨

-Runhouse is heavily under development and unstable.
-We are quite a ways away from having our first stable release.
-We are sharing it privately with a few select people to collect feedback, and expect a lot of things to break off the bat.
+Runhouse is heavily under development.
+We are sharing it privately with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta.

-If you would be so kind, we would love if you could have a notes doc open as you install and try Runhouse for the first time.
-Your first impressions, pain points, and highlights are very valuable to us.

 ## 🤨 What is Runhouse?